|About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

-Explanation of Child Support (IV-D) and Income Withholding-Only (Non-IV-D) Services in Minnesota - This form explains child support services available to applicants and the difference between IV-D and non-IV-D services.
+Explanation of Child Support (IV-D) and Income Withholding-Only (Non-IV-D) Services in Minnesota - This form explains child support services available to applicants and the difference between full IV-D services and non-IV-D income withholding-only services.

 Full Child Support (IV-D) Services Application - A person who is not receiving public assistance and wants to apply for county child support enforcement services uses this form.
 It includes an application, describes the services available, and explains the applicant's responsibilities.

-Income Withholding for Spousal Support – Obligees use this form to initiate court-ordered income withholding (IW) for spousal support not involving child support.
+Income Withholding for Spousal Support – A person who receives support uses this form to initiate court-ordered income withholding (IW) for spousal support not involving child support.

 Income Withholding-Only (Non-IV-D) Services Application - A person uses this form to apply for non-IV-D Services.
-The county Child Support Agency will use this information to process non-IV-D automatic income withholding.
+The county child support office will use this information to process non-IV-D automatic income withholding.